State of GenAI Data Readiness in 2024 - Survey results are in!

 Synthetic data can be described as fake data, generated by computer systems but based on real data.

-There are 2 types of synthetic data:
+There are 2 types of data:

 • Structured, tabular data